 - Optional membership of the Developer Society co-op, giving you democratic input into the running of our organisation, including electing representatives and voting rights.
 This is something that sets us apart.

 It's simple!
 Send us your cover email and CV and tell us why you'd love to work with us at DEV.
-What we'd really like to see is some code you've written, a GitHub/Bitbucket profile, or links to sites you've worked on.
+What we'd really like to see is some code you've written, a GitHub/GitLab/Bitbucket profile, or links to sites you've worked on.

 We want to find out more about you and are really interested in you being a good fit for our team.
 Tell us something interesting about yourself: what’s your favourite board game?
 Tell us about your opinion on the divergence of the Game of Thrones TV show from the books.
 Do you think Snape is a goodie or a baddie?
 Or all of the above!